MTEC research is focused on technologies that make the wounded whole again.

 This technology area focuses on developing effective countermeasures against stressors and to maximize health, performance, and fitness.
 Research and development efforts may include diagnostics, treatments, and training solutions to prevent or reduce injury and improve physiological and psychological health and resilience.
 This objective also includes environmental health and protection including the assessment and sustainment of health and the operational effectiveness of Service members exposed to harsh operational environments including altitude, cold, heat, and exposure to environmental health hazards.

-Medical Training and Health Information Science
+Medical Simulation and Information Sciences

 This technology area focuses on exploring the implications for the use of technology for medical training and for the provision, management, and support of health services in the military.
 Research and development efforts may include improving military medical training through medical simulation, educational gaming, and objective training metrics, and improving the use and sharing of health related data for better strategic planning, process development, and software applications.